dhan5ism/yelp-system-design/README.md

 # Ranking
 How about if we want to rank the search results not just by proximity but also by popularity or relevance?

-Get serach result and then sort as per popularity.
+Get search result and then sort as per popularity.